medusajs/medusa/packages/medusa-js/README.md

 ### Authentication

-Authentication can be achieved in two ways using the `medusa-js` client, either by utilizing API keys or by using cookie based authentication, each with their own unique usecase.
+Authentication can be achieved in two ways using the `medusa-js` client, either by utilizing API keys or by using cookie based authentication, each with their own unique use case.

 #### **Using API keys**